ajazahmedshah30/cs744-kv-system-design/Readme.md

 ## Summary

-This project implements a small and concurrent HTTP-based key-value store.
+This project implements a small and concurrent HTTP-based key-value server.
 It provides a basic understanding of how caching and persistence work in web systems.

 ---